 Teaching in The Hague – like that in Leiden – is firmly based on research.
-All stages of University teaching are represented in The Hague.
-After graduating, professionals can also follow courses at the campus in the capital city.
+All stages of academic teaching are represented in The Hague, including programmes for professionals involved in practice, who have graduated earlier.

 Training for professionals